Electra Glide in Blue

 Electra Glide in Blue is a 1973 American satirical black comedy action film, starring Robert Blake as a motorcycle cop in Arizona and Billy "Green" Bush as his partner.
 It was produced and directed by James William Guercio, and is named after the Harley-Davidson Electra Glide motorcycle issued to traffic cops.

+Blake stars as a police officer on motorcycle patrol in Arizona who seeks promotion to the homicide squad, only to become embroiled in workplace politics and investigation into a group of hippies he is friendly with.
-The soundtrack was performed by members of the band Chicago, who also briefly appear; Guercio managed them at the time and produced many of their albums.

-The band that appeared in concert was Madura, although members of Chicago appeared in the film and also provided the sound track.
+The soundtrack was performed by members of the band Chicago, who also briefly appear as actors in bit parts; Guercio managed them at the time and produced many of their albums.
+The band that appeared in concert during the film was Madura.

+Critical reception was mixed to positive, describing Electa Glide in Blue as having excellent cinematography but being quirky and uneven in tone.

 Plot

 John Wintergreen is a motorcycle cop who patrols the rural Arizona highways with his partner Zipper.
 Wintergreen is an experienced patrolman looking to be transferred to the Homicide unit.
 When he is informed by Crazy Willie of an apparent suicide-by-shotgun, Wintergreen believes the case is actually a murder as the victim was shot in the chest rather than the head, which is more usual.
 Detective Harve Poole agrees it is a homicide, after a .22 bullet is found amongst the pellets in the man's chest during the autopsy, as well as hearing about a possible missing $5,000 ($ today) from the man's home, and arranges for Wintergreen to be transferred to homicide to help with the case.

 Wintergreen gets his wish, but his joy is short-lived.
 He begins increasingly to identify with the hippies whom the other officers, including Detective Poole, are endlessly harassing.
 The final straw comes when Poole discovers that Wintergreen has been sleeping with his girlfriend, Jolene.
 The hostile workplace politics cause him to be quickly demoted back to traffic enforcement.

 While demoted, Wintergreen solves the murder.
 The killer is Willie, who confesses while Wintergreen goads him into talking about it.
 Wintergreen supposes Willie did it because he was jealous of the old man he killed, who frequently had young people over to his house to buy drugs.
-Shortly after, it is discovered that Zipper stole the $5,000, which he used to buy a fully dressed Electra Glide motorcycle.
+Shortly after, it is discovered that Zipper stole the $5,000, which he used to buy a fully dressed blue Electra Glide motorcycle.
 Upon this discovery, Zipper becomes distressed and belligerent and shoots at Wintergreen, striking an innocent bystander.
 Wintergreen shoots him square in the chest.

 Wintergreen, now alone and back on his old beat, runs into a hippie that Zipper was needlessly harassing earlier on a previous stop.
 Recognizing him, Wintergreen lets him off with a warning, but the hippie forgets his driver's license, and Wintergreen drives up behind his van to return it to him.
 The hippie's passenger points a shotgun out of the back window and shoots Wintergreen, killing him.